 - Add in rinsed peas, water, bay leaf, and thyme.
 Stir to combine and bring to a boil.
 Reduce heat to medium-low, and simmer, partially covered for 50-60 minutes, stirring occasionally, until peas and vegetables are soft.

 - Add ham and parsley, stir to combine, heat until warmed through.
 Remove bay leaf prior to serving.
 Taste and season with salt and pepper as needed.

 - Go ahead and use those stalks of celery in the middle of the bunch, and include the leaves.
 They’ll add extra flavor.

-- If using a ham bone, go ahead and add that when you add the peas and water, so it can simmer in all that good ham flavor.
+- If using a ham bone, add that when you add the peas and water, so it can simmer in all that good ham flavor.
 If you’re using ham cubes or leftover ham, wait until the end to add it.
-It seems to become tough and flavorless if you simmer it with the soup the whole time.
+It becomes tough and flavorless if you simmer it with the soup the whole time.

 Husband’s take: He’s not a lover of the green slop…